priyanayyar27/elsie-grocery-coach/README.md

 ![Badge](https://img.shields.io/badge/💡_Solution-Just_Point_and_Ask-34A853?style=flat-square)

-Elsie fills that gap by being the knowledgeable friend who shops with you — one who's already read your lab report.
+Elsie is a feature that fills this gap by being the knowledgeable friend who shops with you — one who's already read your lab report.

 Before your first trip, you upload your lab report (PDF or photo).
 Gemini reads the entire document and extracts **every** health marker it finds — blood sugar, cholesterol, iron, vitamins, thyroid, liver function, kidney markers, everything.
 The report is immediately deleted.
 Only the numbers stay.
 Now Elsie knows you personally — not just "diabetic," but "A1c at 7.2, LDL at 145, iron at 38, vitamin D low."